-The proposed subdivision will be carried out over several stages and create a total of 265 residential lots, 14 industrial lots, 17 residue lots and road dedication.
-Approval is also sought for the establishment and operation of an Exhibition Village, comprising a sales and information pod and associated car park.
+The proposed subdivision will be carried out over several stages and create a total of 259 residential lots, 14 industrial lots, 17 residue lots, 2 RE1 Public Recreation lots, an E2 Environmental Conservation lot and road dedication.

-The site is zoned R1 General Residential, R4 High Density Residential, RE1 Public Recreation, E2 Environmental Conservation and IN2 Light Industrial zones in accordance with the Penrith Local Environmental Plan 2010 (PLEP 2010) The proposed development is permissible with consent under the PLEP 2010 and complies with the relevant plans and policies applying to the land and the development.
+The site is zoned R1 General Residential, R4 High Density Residential, RE1 Public Recreation, E2 Environmental Conservation and IN2 Light Industrial zones in accordance with the Penrith Local Environmental Plan 2010 (PLEP 2010) The proposal is permissible with consent under the PLEP 2010 and complies with the relevant plans and policies applying to the land and the development.